CI-WATER/gsshapy/GSSHAPY/docs/support.rst

 .. note::

-	Some files do not have a specified file extension.
-These are indicated with an ellipses ( ... ).

     *Index maps are listed in the mapping table file with the INDEX_MAP card.

 ----------------------
 Output Files Supported